-In semester 2 teams will have to swap projects so the team designing your solution will be a different team to the one building it in semester 2.
+In semester 2 teams may have to swap projects so the team designing your solution may be a different team to the one building it in semester 2.
 This is because the one-year Studio 3 course can be started in semester 1 or 2 in every year.

 Please email your one-page semester 1 proposal and your slides in .pptx format only, i.e. no PDF, online link etc. (or any further questions you may have) to the course coordinator Dr Alex Pudmenzky by the relevant deadline above.